fmalmeida/bacannot/docs/quickstart.md

     -profile docker
 ```

+!!! important "About profiles"

-* Users **must** select one of the available profiles: docker or singularity.
+    Users **must** select one of the available profiles: docker or singularity.
 Conda may come in near future.
+Please read more about how to [proper select NF profiles](profiles.md#)

 ## Run the pipeline